Table Jumpers and the Missing Mic Device

 - All-black-clad figures near Charlie (Suspects — Black Clothing)

-- Curly-hair distraction figure and other named persons in research files
+- Curly-hair distraction figure and other named persons in public commentary

 - TPUSA staff moving toward cameras and SD media (UVU Tent)

-The "fourth arm trigger man" phrase in CK_FILE is preserved as an unresolved label from research notes — not an identified individual on this site.
+The "fourth arm trigger man" phrase that circulates in public discussion remains an unresolved label — not an identified individual on this site.

 Connection to AV team timeline